JoshuaKGoldberg/create-typescript-app/docs/Tooling.md

 See also [Options](./Options.md) for how to customize the way template is run.

-## "Minimum" Base Level
+## "Minimal" Base Level

 These tooling pieces are the ones that most repositories should generally always have enabled.
 Other pieces of tooling are likely to not work as well (or at all) if these are removed.

-The _"minimum"_ base is best suited for projects that are very small and not likely to change very frequently.
+The _"minimal"_ base is best suited for projects that are very small and not likely to change very frequently.
 However, they'll be missing out on many of the great tooling pieces enabled in more comprehensive bases.
 We strongly recommend using at least the [_"common"_ base level](#common-base-level) instead for most repositories.